MLIR

 }

 Dialects are encoded as a varint containing the index to the name string within the string section, plus a flag indicating whether the dialect is versioned.
 Operation names are encoded in groups by dialect, with each group containing the dialect, the number of operation names, and the array of indexes to each name within the string section.
-The version is encoded as a nested section.
+The version is encoded as a nested section for each dialect.

 Attribute/Type Sections